 In states like California and Vermont, or in newly legalized states where infrastructure is still being built, prices can range from $4,000 to $5,095.
 If you live in an area where aquamation was just legalized (such as Pennsylvania or South Carolina in 2025), expect higher initial prices until more providers enter the market.

-To better understand how these costs translate to a real bill, let’s look at three common scenarios.
+To better understand how these costs translate to a bill, consider three hypothetical scenarios.
+The figures below are illustrative estimates, not quotes from specific cases.

 - Professional Services: $600